OutrunBuild/Gitbook-Doc/business-model.md

 * **OutStake:** Revenue primarily comes from commissions on the staking of native yield tokens and transaction fees for POT (Position Option Tokens).
 * **OutSwap:** Revenue is mainly derived from trading fees, which increase with liquidity and trading volume.
-* **FFLaunch and Memeverse:** Although they currently do not have direct revenue sources, they contribute indirectly by driving traffic and increasing user engagement, which boosts the total value locked (TVL) and potential revenue for OutStake and OutSwap.
+* **FFLaunch and Memeverse:** The revenue mainly comes from the transaction fee income of liquidity proof tokens and the fee income of Memecoin Staking.
+However, its main positioning is as traffic entrances and for asset issuance, aiming to increase the Total Value Locked (TVL) and potential revenue of the Outrun ecosystem.

 ## **Network Effects: Catalysts for Outrun's Growth**